Whiskeyhill Singers: How the West Was Won

-The producers of the MGM film How the West Was Won had approached The Kingston Trio to sing folk songs on the soundtrack for the movie.
-But learning Guard was beginning a new group, they felt the Whiskeyhills' sound, not as commercially slick, better suited their production.
-They performed several folk songs, "The Erie Canal", "900 Miles", "The Ox Driver", "Raise A Ruckus Tonight" (along with The Ken Darby Singers, as the general chorus behind Debbie Reynolds).
+The producers of the MGM film How the West Was Won had approached the Kingston Trio to sing folk songs on the soundtrack for the movie.
+However, after learning that Guard was beginning a new group, the producers felt that the Whiskeyhills' sound was better suited to their production.
+The Whiskeyhills performed several folk songs in the movie, including "Raise A Ruckus Tonight" with The Ken Darby Singers as the general chorus behind Debbie Reynolds).
 Judy Henske sang lead with the Singers on "Careless Love" and soloed as the unknown singer on "A Railroader's Bride I'll Be".
 Cyrus Faryar can be heard performing solo on the track "Wanderin'" and Dave Guard on "Poor Wayfarin' Stranger".
 The film was nominated for the Academy Award in 1962 for the best Motion Picture Soundtrack.
-Originally they recorded the main title tune.
-But once this small group of singers were placed on a soundstage, recording before the full MGM Studio Orchestra, the experience was somewhat overwhelming.
+Originally the Whiskeyhills recorded the main title tune, but once this small group of singers were placed on a soundstage recording before the full MGM Studio Orchestra, the resulting sound was somewhat underwhelming.
 The full choir finally performed the song over the closing scene of the film.